sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 ### Selecting a VPS (Virtual Private Server) Provider

-Shortlisted options are all with SG-located datacenter.
+Shortlisted providers are all with SG-located datacenter.
 Going for a minimum of 2GB Ram.

 **Digital Ocean:**
 + ~ SGD 11/mth: 1 vCPU | 1GB Ram | 35 GB NVMe SSD